About the group

 Electron Paramagnetic Resonance (EPR/ESR) spectroscopy is a unique technique for identifying radicals and other paramagnetic substances.
 At the EPR-laboratory, we employ advanced experimental techniques (EPR-, ENDOR-, EIE spectroscopy).

 For more details the the EPR-laboratory webpage

 Academic programmes and courses

-- Our masterstudents are part of the Master program in Physics, with the 'direction' Biophysics and Medical Physics.
+Our masterstudents are part of the Master program in Physics, with the programme option Biological and Medical Physics.

-Master courses / phd courses - given by, or in close colaboration with, the BMF group:
+Master courses / phd courses - given by, or in close collaboration with, the BMF group:

 |FYS4730 / FYS9730||Medical radiation physics for radiotherapy||spring|